themattrix/discord-caravan/README.md

 - [X] skeleton Discord bot project
 - [X] at bot startup, pin a welcome message to each caravan channel
 - [X] on caravan channel creation, pin a welcome message to the new channel
-- [ ] in response to posted itinerary, update pinned message with Google Maps route
+- [X] in response to posted itinerary, update pinned message with Google Maps route
-- [ ] in response to posted itinerary, update pinned message with list of stops (each stop should link to Google Maps)
+- [X] in response to posted itinerary, update pinned message with list of stops
+- [ ] switch pinned message to "embeds" for better formatting
 - [ ] allow admins to delegate caravan leaders
 - [ ] restrict route setting to leaders
 - [ ] introduce caravan modes: allow leaders to start/stop caravan